 Life Coach support for a Midlife Crisis

-This article may be of interest to you if you're a man in midlife or you are married to someone in midlife or you want to learn more about this important time of change.
 I have noticed over the years that quite a few clients sought life coaching support to help them navigate the uncertain waters of a midlife crisis.
-Sometimes the work involved a resolution of unresolved difficulties from the past, dissatisfaction with the present, a sense of lost opportunities, a fear of diminished options in the future or of growing older in an ageist society.
-Drawing on tools and perspectives from several wisdom-traditions, my role as a coach was to be a confidant, a support and to help them rationalise a new perspective on life and a way forwards.
-This article is about men, but applies equally to women.
+Sometimes the work involved a resolution of unresolved difficulties from the past, dissatisfaction with the present, a sense of lost opportunities, a fear of diminished options in the future, or of growing older in an ageist society.
+Drawing on tools and perspectives from several wisdom traditions, my role as a coach was to be a confidant, a support, and to help rationalize a new perspective on life and a way forward.
+This article is about men but applies equally to women.

 A life upheaval that affects many people

-How many people do you know that appear to be having midlife crisis of some sort?
-All men have a midlife transition just as all women have a menopause.
-This important phase of life, often involving powerful emotional upheavals can affect most people, men and women, through a large age range from 30 to 50.
-For some the transition is minor, as simple as buying a new motorbike and wandering around in brand-new biking gear looking like an elderly power ranger.
-Others may experience this transition as a crisis involving complex work, relationship and life-meaning factors.
-And for some the inner call to change goes unanswered.
+How many people do you know who appear to be having a midlife crisis of some sort?
+All men have a midlife transition just as all women have menopause.
+This important phase of life, often involving powerful emotional upheavals can affect most people, men, and women, through a large age range from 30 to 50.
+For some, the transition is minor, as simple as buying a new motorbike and wandering around in new biking gear looking like an elderly power ranger.
+Some experience this transition as a crisis involving complex work, relationships, life-meaning factors, and for some the inner call to change goes unanswered.

 Typical Midlife Clients - Who You Are